MontrealAI/AGI-Agent-v0/README.md

 **AGI Agents** spawned by the same Business Of AGI primarily use that Business Of AGI’s token among themselves.
 For cross-**Business Of AGI** interactions, they’d default to **$AGI** (the universal fallback).

+## Utility-Only Model

+1. **Strict Utility Tokens**: All tokens in this system—$XXX.AGI, $XXX.Agent.AGI, $AGI—are structured purely for accessing AI services, staking for governance, or licensing functionalities.

+2. **Compliance-Friendliness**: By forgoing equity or profit-sharing, token holders receive no ownership or dividends.
+They simply gain the right to use or govern AI outputs.

+3. **Clear Terms**: Each token sale includes disclaimers that the tokens (e.g., $AGIMEME) grant access to AI services, not investment rights.
+This reduces securities classification risk and fosters universal usability.

+**Why This Works**: Maintains a straightforward, compliance-friendly approach aligned with the original **“Multi-Agent AI DAO”** vision of decentralized AI resource pooling, minus speculative or ownership entanglements.

 ## Practical Example of Flow

 1. **Local Use**: An AGI Agent minted by Dev.AGI.Eth ($DEV.AGI) charges for specialized dev tasks in $DEV.AGI.